gritzko/librdx/RDXJ.md

  3. Eulerian `{false, true}` and
  4. multipleXed `(1@b0b-0, 2@a1ec-3)` collections.

-*x-Ples* are short fixed-order collections: tuples, triples, quadruples, and so on.
+*x-Ples* or *tuples* are short fixed-order collections: couples, triples, quadruples, and so on.
 These are `1:2` or `"Alice":"Bob":"Carol"`.
 The only way to edit a tuple is to replace an element.
 A tuple can optionally be enclosed in angled brackets.
 That is only necessary if we nest tuples, e.g. `"Corned Beef" : <0.5:kg> : <3.45:EUR>`.

 *Linear* collections are essentially arrays.
-As with x-ples, the relative order of elements gets preserved on copy, conversion or merge.
+As with tuples, the relative order of elements gets preserved on copy, conversion or merge.
-But differently from x-ples, arrays can have elements inserted or removed.
+But differently from tuples, arrays can have elements inserted or removed.
 We can edit `[1, 3, 4, 5]` to become `[1, 2, 3, 4]`.
 So the order is preserved, but not fixed.